 - Reduced conditioning volume

-Athletes build the strength needed to support later event specialization.
+You build the strength you need to support later event specialization.

 Event Integration Phase